AlteredArt/masterJS/README.md

 # masterJS
-evrything you need to know about javascript. ust start a simple light server and open your console tools.
+Everything you need to know about javascript.
+Just start a simple server and open your console tools.